matax87/TexOwl/README.md

-TexOwl
+Tex-OWL
 ======

-TexOwl is a LaTeX inspired syntax that can be used to write OWL 2 ontologies
+TeX-OWL is a LaTeX inspired syntax that can be used to write OWL 2 ontologies